awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 **To verify that your Auto Scaling group has launched an EC2 instance**

+1. Open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2autoscaling) in the Amazon EC2 console\.

-1. On the **Auto Scaling groups** page, select the check box next to the Auto Scaling group that you just created\.
+1. Select the check box next to the Auto Scaling group that you just created\.

    A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group\.
 The first tab available is the **Details** tab, showing information about the Auto Scaling group\.